Nearsightedness Control & Treatment

 (Our #1 choice for treating myopia.)
 Your child wears special contact lenses at NIGHT so they can say bye-bye to glasses and contacts during the day.

+Along with environmental and behavioral changes, you have options!
 Read our article, "What is Orthokeratology?" to learn even more about this amazing procedure.

 Your Child Will Outgrow (or break)